MinhMeo412/NinjaSurvivor/README.md

    ```
    git push origin feature/your-feature-name
 6. **Create a Pull Request (PR)**
-   Go to the original repository on GitHub.
+   -Go to the original repository on GitHub.
-   Click on the Pull Requests tab.
+   -Click on the Pull Requests tab.
-   Click New Pull Request.
+   -Click New Pull Request.
-   Select your branch, provide a detailed description, and submit the PR.
+   -Select your branch, provide a detailed description, and submit the PR.
-   🚀Note: Test your changes before submitting a PR.
+   -🚀Note: Test your changes before submitting a PR.